• Skip to primary navigation

 Puffy Eyes: Causes, Treatments, Home Remedies, and Prevention

-• Puffy eyes are the result of accumulated fluid below the eye.
+• Puffy eyes are the result of fluid accumulating in the surrounding tissue

-• In rare cases, they can be a symptom of an underlying medical condition.
+• In some cases, they can be a sign of infection or an underlying medical condition

 Contents